tomstryhn/ADObjectOwner/README.md

 #### Mitigation

 The easy way to mitigate this problem, is obviously to make sure that no unprivliged users, have ownership of any of the Objects in your Active Directory.
-The ADObjectOwner Module, makes this task rahter simple.
-Since the Get-ADObjectOwner takes pipeline-input, you are able to pipe several ADObject into the function, and get an output with the DistinguishedName and the Owner.
+The ADObjectOwner Module, makes this task rather simple.
+Since the `Get-ADObjectOwner` takes pipeline-input, you are able to pipe several ADObject into the function, and get an output with the DistinguishedName and the Owner.
 Now it's pretty straight forward to sort in the Objects based on the Owner.
-With the combination of Get-ADObjectOwner, Get-SecurityPrincipalNTAccount, Set-ADObjectOwner, it's possible to handle this risk, without going through all the Objects manually.
+With the combination of `Get-ADObjectOwner`, `Get-SecurityPrincipalNTAccount` and `Set-ADObjectOwner`, it's possible to handle this risk, without going through all the Objects manually.

 ## Importing the Module

 1. Either you can download the ZIP using the green "Code" button top right, or clone this repository
 2. Go to your repositiry, or unzipped folder in your PowerShell
-4. See below
+3. See below

 ```PowerShell